 “You’ve got a group of athletes that train longer and harder than others and over time, could this lead to asthma?” he asked.
 “Plus many of them train in adverse conditions — cold, polluted air, chlorine — all can be irritants.”

-Indeed, a 2016 report from the medical journal Breathe found that a higher proportion of athletes developed asthma after the age of 25 than younger athletes, particularly in endurance sports.
+Indeed, a from the medical journal Breathe found that a higher proportion of athletes developed asthma after the age of 25 than younger athletes, particularly in endurance sports.

 The report concluded that long-term, demanding training could be a causative factor in asthma, and observed that the condition declined significantly once these same athletes retired.